-DeFi (pronounced "dee-fi").
-You might have heard this term on the news, within your circle of friends, or on one of the many social media platforms, but what does it actually mean?
+You might have heard this term on the news, at a holiday dinner with your relatives, or on one of the many social media platforms, but what does it actually mean?

 Short for “Decentralized Finance”, this term describes the explosion of financial products built using smart contracts on decentralized blockchains.
 These financial products are characterized by their open, borderless, non-custodial, censorship-resistant qualities, in addition to a lack of intermediaries.
 Purely designed for anyone on the planet to use, these protocols replace the all-to-common intermediaries of traditional finance, which collect fees and create friction for users at every turn.

 What sort of financial products are being built in DeFi?

 Originally, the first use-case in the DeFi world was a simple borrow/lending protocol through the MakerDAO project.
 Today there are a multitude of projects involving liquidity aggregation (like 1inch), yield generation, borrow/lending protocols, derivatives (such as options and futures), and synthetic tokens, just to name a few.

 How did this DeFi revolution start?